 Migration requests are performed on a predefined set of file system objects.
 Within this example there are two migration requests (“①2016-07-25 14:23:10” and “② ’exported directories’”).
 For migration request ① the collocation option is set to 2.
-Migration jobs in this case are distributes to two premigration job queues to later distribute them to different tapes.
+Migration jobs in this case are distributed to two premigration job queues to later distribute them to different tapes.
 For migration request ② only one premigration job queue has been created since the collocation option is set to 1.
 Each job corresponds to a file to migrate.

 Stubbing Job queue: